guptadipanshu/CS242-UI-and-Web/README.md

 # UI-and-Web

+MVC architecture and UNIT Testing are major features

 Assignment 1 is a UI based chess game in java with Unit tests

 Assignment 2 is an airline travel reservation system in python with JSON parsing and UI